ooseni/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 		Author: Oseni Sakariyau Oluwadamilare

-0. This creates a a script that creates an alias.
+0. This creates a script that creates an alias.

     	.
 Name: ls
     	.
 Value: rm *

+1. This creates a script that prints hello user, where user is the current Linux user.